 We do not make both of these plans for all the identified risks.
 Instead, the contingency plans in project management are made for the risks which are under our threshold and flashes enough warning signs in advance.

 Following shows the difference between Risk mitigation plan and Contingency Plan:

 |You identify actions which you will take in advance irrespective of the occurrence of risk||You plan actions, but you monitor certain warning signs.
 You take these actions only when you see the warning signs.|

 Risk management is a crucial topic from PMP® certification exam point of view.
-You can watch and listen to the live video presentation on difference between Mitigation plan and Contingency Plan here
+You can watch and listen to the live video presentation on the difference between Mitigation Plan and Contingency Plan

-By now, I must have answered all your questions and cleared your doubts related to difference between mitigation plan and contingency Plan.
+By now, I must have answered all your questions and cleared your doubts related to the difference between the mitigation plan and a contingency plan.
 You can share your queries and feedback on our discussion FORUM.
-You can also log into our YouTube channel watch the video on the same
+You can also log in to our YouTube channel watch the video on the same